dredge-dev/dredge-dev.github.io/_docs/02-dredgefile.md

 - name: new-post
   description: Create a new blog post
   inputs:
+  - name: title
-    title: Title for the blog post
+    description: Title for the blog post
   steps:
   - template:
       input: |